 At Canndescent, our cultivation team collectively has over 30 years of experience in cannabis.
 We also grow all our own flower, giving us complete control of the process.
-Our knowledge and expertise ensure that you will always find a quality product when shopping our brands.
+Our knowledge and expertise ensure that you always find a quality product when shopping our brands.

 Does the smell of weed determine potency?

-While the smell of weed does not necessarily determine potency, it can be a good indicator of both strength and quality.
+While the smell of weed does not necessarily determine potency, it can be a good indicator of strength and quality.
 As we explain above, when flower has a strong, pungent smell, it typically means that it has good trichome coverage and is therefore of higher quality.
 However, if you are concerned about potency, you should check the THC percentage.

 Does weed go bad?

 Yes.
 Even the best quality flower will eventually go bad, dry out, and lose its color, taste, smell, and potency.
 Therefore, it is important to check the harvest date before purchase.
 As mentioned above, it is best to purchase flower within 3 months of the harvest date.
 If you plan to consume your flower slowly, you should get buds within a month or 2 of the harvest to ensure they stay fresh.